How to Train Outsourcing Staff for the UK Tax Season | Outbooks

 • Establish clear communication protocols and defined reporting structures.

-• Use technology such as secure client portals, cloud accounting software, and video conferencing to bridge geographical gaps.
+• Use technology such as secure client portals, cloud accounting software, and video conferencing to overcome geographical barriers.

 • Clarify response times, escalation procedures, and documentation requirements before tax season begins.